emeryberger/Grace/README.md

 otherwise-buggy multithreaded programs, and at the same time, achieve high performance and scalability.

-Grace PREVENTS the following errors:
+Grace *prevents* the following errors:

   * deadlocks
   * race conditions